contact@consultdmw.com

 A dropdown list applied to a cell or group of cells on an Excel spreadsheet serves purposes including:

-Thoughtful deployment of drop-down lists contributes not only to spreadsheet accuracy but also to relief for users from possible concerns about exactly what to input into their spreadsheets.
+Thoughtful deployment of drop-down lists contributes not only to spreadsheet accuracy but also to relief for users from possible anxiety over exactly what to input.

 An Approach to Dropdown Lists

-There’s more than one method of creating a dropdown list in Excel; and all of these are well covered on the web.
+There's more than one method of creating a dropdown list in Excel.
+All of these are well covered on the web.

 In this article I explain the method that I've found most useful for creating dropdown lists in the majority of my own spreadsheets and in spreadsheets I've created for clients.